加拿大即將通過條約保護原住民遺址

 in the provincial heritage system," said McLay, who helped draft an early version of the

+protocol.
 Building, rezoning and subdivision of land can take place without local authorities

 ever running their plans by the provincial heritage authorities to check for recorded archeological